kestra-io/docs/content/blogs/2024-08-07-taskrunners-ga.md

 ### Consistent API with centralized configuration

-Whether you are developing locally in Docker or running production workloads in Kubernetes, Task Runners offer a **consistent API**, requiring **no changes to your business logic code** when moving your workflows from development to production.
-And with the centralized configuration through `pluginDefaults`, you can manage your task runner configuration and credentials in a single place for each environment without code duplication.
+Whether you are developing locally in Docker or running production workloads in Kubernetes, Task Runners offer a **consistent API**, requiring **no changes to your business logic code**.
+Thanks to `pluginDefaults`, you can manage your task runner configuration and credentials in a single place for each environment without code duplication.

 ## Next steps